EOSIO/eos/docs/01_nodeos/03_plugins/trace_api_plugin/index.md

 ## Purpose

 While integrating applications such as block explorers and exchanges with an EOSIO blockchain, the user might require a complete transcript of actions that are processed by the blockchain, including those spawned from the execution of smart contracts and scheduled transactions.
-This plugin aims to serve that need.
-The purpose of the `trace_api_plugin` is to provide:
+The `trace_api_plugin` aims to serve this need.
+The purpose of the plugin is to provide:

 * A transcript of retired actions and related metadata
 * A consumer focused long-term API to retrieve blocks
 * Maintainable resource commitments at the EOSIO nodes

-Therefore, one crucial goal of the `trace_api_plugin` is to have better maintenance of node resources (disk, memory, etc.).
-This is distinct from the existing `history_plugin` which provides far more configurable filtering and querying capabilities, or the existing `state_history_plugin` which provides a binary streaming interface to structural chain data, action data, as well as state deltas.
+Therefore, one crucial goal of the `trace_api_plugin` is to have better maintenance of node resources (file system, disk, memory, etc.).
+This goal is different from the existing `history_plugin` which provides far more configurable filtering and querying capabilities, or the existing `state_history_plugin` which provides a binary streaming interface to access structural chain data, action data, as well as state deltas.

 ## Examples

-Below it is a `nodeos` configuration example for the `trace_api_plugin`:
+Below it is a `nodeos` configuration example for the `trace_api_plugin` when tracing some reference contracts:

 ```sh
 nodeos --data-dir data_dir --config-dir config_dir --trace-dir traces_dir